eclipse-leda/leda-distro/resources/debian/README.txt

     Run the repo-create.sh

-    Ensure ${PROJET_ROOT}/azure-debian/ is mounted, or adapt upload-repo.sh Run the script to upload the Apt repository to a remote webserve.
+    Ensure ${PROJET_ROOT}/azure-debian/ is mounted, or adapt upload-repo.sh Run the script to upload the Apt repository to a remote webserver.

 4. Test with Docker

     Run the build-docker.sh which will build container images with predefined Apt remote repository.
     The build will fail if it cannot install any of the SDV Core components.

+    Run the test-docker.sh to build for multiple target OS distros and run a small test script.
+    The test script runs Mosquitto, DBUS, containerd and container-management and will then create the SDV core containers.

+    No functional testing is being done in this stage.